-Students and early career nurses and midwives
+Students and early career

 For many early career nurses and midwives, the transition from graduation to practice is a positive experience.